AMWA-TV/is-08/docs/Behaviour.md

 ## Start-Up Behaviour

 This specification does not define the channel mapping behaviour at start-up, as this may depend on the nature of the Device the API is controlling.
-However, it is important that the channel mapping behaviour of the underlying Device is reflected in the API at start-up.
+It is important that the API always reflects the current channel mapping behaviour of the underlying Device.

 ## Interaction with Other Protocols